soskek/variational_dropout_sparsifies_dnn/README.md

 it is desirable to use a model for inference lightly on CPU.
 A model based on `VariationalDropoutChain` can use the method `.to_cpu_sparse()`.
-The method transforms all linear layers in the model into new layers with pruned weights using sparse matrix on scipy.sparse.
+The method transforms all linear layers in the model into new layers with pruned weights using sparse matrix on `scipy.sparse`.
-It accelerates the forward propagation and reduces memory after VD training.
+This accelerates the forward propagation and reduces memory after VD training.
+However, the current implementation does not accelerates convolutional layers due to a lack of good methods of convoluions with sparse filters.
+Thus, a model almost consisting of convolutional layers (e.g. VGGNet) can not be accelerated.
-Please see this usage in MNIST or CIFAR example.
+Please see this usage in MNIST example.

 Note: The transformed model works only on CPUs, for the forward propagation, and in inference.